lauranieder/aboveandbelow/README.md

 ### Data stream

-At the beginning of the dataStreamer.py, you will find the credential to upload the data to Adafruit.io.
+At the beginning of the *dataStreamer.py*, you will find the credential to upload the data to Adafruit.io.
 If you want to use your own adafruit.io feed you can change the following and replace them by yours.
-You will also need to adapt the unity accordingly.
+You will also need to be adapted the unity accordingly.
 ```
 key = ""
 username = ""